Bronchology · Stent

 Clinical indications

-The Stening® Bronchial is indicated for a wide range of bronchial conditions, including stenoses, compressions and neoplastic lesions of the airway.
+The Stening® Bronchial is indicated for a wide range of bronchial pathologies, including stenosis, compression and neoplastic lesions of the airway.

 • Bronchial neoplasms